Glenbrook Vintage Railway: History

 The GVR is based on part of the old Waiuku branch line which opened in 1922 and closed from Glenbrook to Waiuku in 1967.

 The initial concept for a steam-powered tourist railway was initiated when the New Zealand Government Railways announced the closure of the line, which was a popular route for excursions operated by the RES.
-Re-construction of the GVR began in 1970, slashing back overgrown gorse that had covered the line, renewing rail and building the Pukeoware Depot and the terminus at Glenbrook.
+Re-construction of the GVR began in 1970, slashing back gorse that had overgrown the line, renewing rail, and building the Pukeoware Depot and the terminus at Glenbrook.

-Delivery of items of rolling stock included the "delivery" rail-tours bringing the steam locomotive fleet from the South Island back to Auckland for use at Glenbrook.
+The acquisition of items of rolling stock included "delivery" rail-tours, bringing the steam locomotive fleet from the South Island back to Auckland for use at Glenbrook.
 Carriages were sourced out of stock being retired from the Auckland commuter network at the time, and in some cases (such as carriage "Manukura"), where the item of rolling stock had sentimental value to the members of the RES.

-In 1977 the railway opened between Glenbrook and Pukeoware.
-Early services over the railway used the line's ex-Ministry of Works Ruston diesel (later GVR No. 3), a motor trolley, and several material trolleys fitted with longitudinal seats.
-For the first proper services, steam locomotive No. 1 (formerly WW 480) was used with two carriages, a guard's van and an open car.
+In October 1977, the railway opened between Glenbrook and Pukeoware.
+Early services used the line's ex-Ministry of Works Ruston diesel (later GVR No. 3), a motor trolley, and several material trolleys fitted with longitudinal seats.
+For the first proper services, steam locomotive No. 1 (formerly WW 480) was used, with two carriages, a guard's van and an open car.

-In 1985, JA 1250 (along with KA 945) hauled the first mainline steam excursion from Auckland to Wellington and return.
+In April 1985, JA 1250 (along with KA 945) hauled the first mainline steam excursion from Auckland to Wellington and return.
 This was the first steam excursion to run after NZR lifted their ban on steam traction.